Information on Years 7 to 11 can be found here.

-All children are placed into one of six Houses: Bader, Carter, Hopkins, Johnston, Ravilious and Shackleton.
+All children are placed into one of five Houses: Bader, Carter, Hopkins, Johnston and Ravilious.
 The House system underpins everything we do at school and everyone, including the Governors, is linked to a House, providing a real sense of belonging and community.
 Initially, in most subjects, students are taught in their House groupings.
-From Year 8 they mix with peers and other students from different Houses.
+From Year 8, they mix with peers and other students from different Houses.

 Daily Routines: Years 7-11

 - Mandatory Prep for Years 7 and 8.
 Year 9 – opt in / by invitation from 3.15-4.00pm, three days per week

 - Extra-Curricular Sport for Years 9-11 – opt in from 3.15-4.00pm, three days per week